Simo067m/02476_mlops_S25/reports/README.md

 >
 > Answer:

-Our code coverage is XX.
+Our code coverage is 78%, which is most of our source code.
+Most of what is not covered is functionality relating to the model defining logging and training.
+Also, the data script for data pre-processing is mostly tested for loading working, and not that pre-processing is correct.
 However coverage is not necessarily a clear way to determine wether all bugs will be prevented.
 The tests should cover much of the code, but rather having good tests that are able to find bugs is more important.
+Because of this, 78% code coverage is acceptable, as the untested code is simple functionality which relies on earlier functions working, which are parts of the tests.
+This means that leaving these parts untested are not detrimental to the overall functionality of the project.

 ### Question 9